 The influence of godliness (and sin) extend beyond an individual to his family to generations.

-On the flip side every individual is 100% responsible for good or evil in their lives (Ezekiel 18:20)
+On the flip side, every individual is 100% responsible for good or evil in their lives (Ezekiel 18:20)

 Video Clip

-Overruled by God’s Grace
+Mistakes overruled by God’s Grace

 Double blindness

-- Isaac is physically blind – cannot see his sons
+- Isaac is physically blind – cannot see his sons.

 Double reversal of his children’s blessings: